-Opry Country Classics.
-Held at the Ryman Auditorium from March 9 to May 25 and September 21 to October 26, Opry Country Classics features a celebrity host sharing great stories and songs, guests singing their own hits as well as timeless favorites by the likes of Patsy Cline and Johnny Cash, and a Spotlight Artist headlining the show with several of his or her memorable classics.
+Held at the Ryman Auditorium on select dates throughout the year, Opry Country Classics features a celebrity host sharing great stories and songs, guests singing their own hits as well as timeless favorites by the likes of Patsy Cline and Johnny Cash, and a Spotlight Artist headlining the show with several of his or her memorable classics.

 What makes the Gaylord Opryland Resort the ideal place to rest your head during a visit to the Grand Ole Opry is its proximity.
 The parking lot of the Opry can get pretty crazy at night, but you don’t have to worry if you’re staying at Opryland….it’s right next door with a walking path that leads you directly there.

-The Delta Riverboat Ride.
 The best way to see the waterfalls, flora and grand scenes is aboard the Delta River Flatboat Tours.
 You’ll take a loop around the Delta section of the resort, while hearing a bit about the history of the hotel and how its gardens are maintained.
-It does cost extra, but it’s worth it if you ask us!
+It does cost extra, but it’s worth it if you ask us.
 The boys LOVED it!

 You can also see the International Waters Fountain Show and Aqua Fountain Show 2x each per day, and these water-dancing wonders are free to watch.

-The Breakfast Buffet.
-There are multiple restaurants in Opryland Resort, including a spectacular brunch spread at American Cafe (with waterfall views, to boot!)
-I enjoyed an omelet station, fruits and muffins, hot food like bacon and eggs and oatmeal…and more!
+I enjoyed an omelet station, fruits and muffins, hot food like bacon and eggs and oatmeal…and more.
 The boys ate off the kids menu, picking French toast with a side of fruit and warm syrup.
 Two thumbs up from both of them.

 We also had sushi at Wasabi’s, and burgers and shakes at STAX – also delicious.
-There is also a steakhouse, a pizzaria, a Mexican restaurant, Italian restaurant, a sports bar, tavern, gelato and yogurt shops…the list is endless (and yummy!)
+There is also a steakhouse, a pizzeria, a Mexican restaurant, Italian restaurant, a sports bar, tavern, gelato and yogurt shops…the list is endless.
+They also have room service.

-A Walk Under The Waterfall.
 The Cascades waterfall stands at 3.5 stories tall – and you can walk under it!
-Take a look at the video above and see us glimpsing through the windows at the falling water.
+We loved glimpsing through the windows at the falling water.

 There are other waterfalls throughout the property.
 I couldn’t find an exact number, but I’m going to guess there are about a dozen.
 What a fun scavenger hunt that would be!

-The Pools and Spa.
 If there’s a pool, my boys are going to find it!
 At Opryland there are THREE.
-We visited right on the cusp of Spring, so it was too cold for the outdoor pools….but we made a splash in the Relache indoor pool.
+We visited right on the cusp of spring, so it was too cold for the outdoor pools…but we made a splash in the Relache indoor pool.

 All the pools are heated and come with towels.
 I really appreciated that there were lifeguards on duty at the pool, too.